 As you paddle down this scenic river, there are always endless breathtaking mountains ahead of you.

-One day a customer asked Ernie if he would drive him upstream with a canoe in the back of his pickup truck so he could paddle back downstream with the current.
-On that day the river trip business was born.
+One day a guest asked Ernie if he would drive him upstream with a canoe so he could paddle back downstream.

-The Jones’ passion remains the river, so much so that Kittatinny Canoes spends over $30,000 a year to sponsor a river cleanup every July.
-Ruth Jones states that the river has been her playmate since her earliest memory and still is today.
-She strongly believes you can’t keep taking away from a resource without giving something back.
-The river has provided a wonderful life for her parents, herself and her family.
+Dave and Ruth Jones continued the legacy started by their grandparents.
+The Jones’ passion remains the river, so much so that Kittatinny Canoes hosts an “Annual River Cleanup”.
+Ruth Jones, strongly believes you can’t keep taking away from a resource without giving something back.
+The river has provided a wonderful life for their family.

-The Jones family continues to preserve its beauty by keeping it clean and pure for future paddlers.
+Kittatinny continues to preserve the Delaware River’s beauty by keeping it clean and pure for future paddlers.